 “This was a very unconventional choice at the time, but it provided great competitive advantages that led Hatteland as a group to grow rapidly in a demanding international market,” Karl Inge points out.

 He further explains that RamBase was developed as a system to keep track of Hatteland’s entire store, from sales and purchases to warehousing and finance: everything one needed for electronics sales.
 And although the thinking behind the original ERP solution is still at the heart of what is RamBase today, the system has undergone major developments since then; Today, it is a broad business system that contains both traditional ERP and manufacturing, and many other modules.

 Searching for the best programmers

 Karl Inge goes on to say that in order to get the growth they envision ahead, they now need to increase the staff by ten to twenty people annually.

 “We are looking for the best programming heads; those who know the field well and who love to program; who genuinely think that this is fun,” says Karl Inge.

-He also states that they’re recruiting people in all departments: system developers who will help program the system; consultants who will introduce it to the customers and to train our partners.
+He also states that they’re recruiting people in all departments: system developers who will help program the system; consultants who will introduce it to the customers and train our partners.
 They will also put in place aggressive marketing and salesforce.
-He emphasizes that nevertheless the most important thing is to bring in people who want to help lift the product up and out into the world.
+He emphasizes that nevertheless, the most important thing is to bring in people who want to help lift the product up and out into the world.

 “We are definitely looking for people who want to join such a journey towards internationalization and growth.
 This is about creating good solutions for our customers, and we are still developing a lot of our own technology ourselves, because it gives us a lot of advantages and allows us to develop things quickly, and of very high quality,” says Karl Inge.